What’s New?

 * Our Podcast…

 We encourage you to listen to Dr. Phillips’ popular podcast, “Coping Conversations.”
 This podcast, featuring interviews with interesting, informative, and popular celebrities and experts, is based on his long-time radio show, available since 1991!
-Recent episodes include an archived show with fashion designer Oleg Cassini, two new shows with “The Godfather” actor Gianni Russo, a show with actor Steve Guttenberg, and a solo episode celebrating our 200th episode!
+Recent episodes include “Dallas” star Patrick Duffy, Olympic gold medal winner Shannon Miller, a return appearance with “Groundhog Day” star Stephen Tobolowsky (bing!), and actress Maddie Corman.
 Since 2019, the show has been available on most popular podcast apps, including:

 Click here for more information about the podcast, including a list of many previously interviewed celebrities and experts.